 Cardholders who are having difficulties can get assistance through American Express’s financial hardship program.
 Eligible cardholders have the option to enroll in a short-term payment plan, which provides relief for 12 months, or a long-term plan, which can provide relief for either 36 or 60 months.

-Under both options, you will receive lower monthly minimum payments and interest rates, plus waived late payment fees and annual fees.
+Under both options, you will receive lower interest rates, plus waived late payment fees and annual fees.
 But you might not have access to certain card benefits and features.